7 ways to use digital screens you might not have thought of

 6. Build morning meetings around the screens

 One of my favorite examples comes from manufacturing.
-There, they’ve started using touch screens in their startup meetings, where the team gathers and scrolls through Power BI reports directly on the screen.
+There, they’ve started using touch screens and interactive displays in their startup meetings, where the team gathers and scrolls through Power BI reports directly on the screen.
+Screen-sharing technology also allows remote participants to view and interact with the same content, facilitating dynamic and collaborative meetings.

 Instead of the screens just displaying information in the background, they become an active part of the meeting routine.
 Everyone can see the same numbers at the same time and discuss directly around what’s being shown.